 Comprehensive reporting on the political and security situation on the ground should continue to be an area of specific focus in the Mission’s work.
 We express concern regarding the military exercises conducted by the Operational Group of Russian Forces in the Security Zone without a consensus decision in the JCC, which undermines the Moldovan-Russian agreement of 1992, in particular, the commitment of the Russian Federation’s Armed Forces in Moldova to strictly observe neutrality.
 In this regard we reiterate the importance of implementation of earlier reached agreements and commitments, including from the 1999 OSCE Istanbul Summit on the withdrawal of Russian troops from Moldova.
 We also encourage the Mission to play a facilitating role on the removal from and destruction of Russian ammunition and armaments which are now stored on the Moldovan territory.
 To sustain positive dynamics in the settlement process Ukraine supports the gradual change of the existing peacekeeping format in the Transdniestrian region to a civilian police mission under the auspices of the OSCE.

 In conclusion, I wish to reiterate that Ukraine, as a state-guarantor and mediator in the negotiation process, will continue to promote implementation of practical and tangible steps with the view to achieving a comprehensive resolution of the Transdniestrian conflict that respects the sovereignty and territorial integrity of the Republic of Moldova, including by taking efforts to intensify result-oriented negotiations in the “5+2” format.

-The Delegation of Ukraine again thanks Ambassador Scanlan for his report and wishes him and his able team every success in their activities.
+The delegation of Ukraine again thanks Ambassador Scanlan for his report and wishes him and his able team every success in their future activities.